Last Updated on July 29, 2021 by Stellar Sunscreens

 When looking into window treatments for your home you have several options for the inside and outside.
 You will need to know your expectations and goals of the window treatments are in order to choose the right one for you.
 This could be to decrease the heat from direct sunlight, save money on energy, blocking sunlight that is causing damage to furniture or wood floors, or to add value to your home.

-How much control over the treatments and their mobility are another factor to help pick the right window covering.
-If you prefer to control how much sunlight gets in to the home or if you would rather just have a constant shade; these are important considerations to make when making a decision.
+How much control over the treatment and their mobility are other factors that help pick the right window coverings.
+If you prefer to control how much sunlight gets into your home, or if you would rather just have constant shade; these are important considerations to make when making these types of decisions.

 Let’s look into the different options you have for window treatments.

-Note: At All Pro Sun Screens, we specialize in custom sun screens, and do not install any other type of window treatment/shutters.
-The information below is to provide our clients with information of all of the options that exist for window coverings.
-If you are interested in sun screens, please call us for a free estimate!
+Note: At Stellar Sunscreens, we specialize in custom sunscreens, and do not install any other type of window treatment/shutters.
+The information below is to provide our clients with information on all of the options that exist for window coverings.
+If you are interested in sunscreens, please call us for a free estimate!

 Outdoor Window Treatments

 Solar sunscreens can be placed on either the inside or outside of your home.
 Solar screens can be fixed onto your windows or made into roller shades to allow more control of the screens.

 These screens are used to block out UV rays, glare, and heat from the sun.
 TAs you can imagine, they are best for windows with direct sunlight, as it can help decrease the heat and glare entering your home.